 In July, New Zealanders became the first in the world to power their cars with commercially-available biofuel made from a by-product of beer.

-DB Breweries and Gull are finalists in the 2015 NZI Sustainable Business Network Awards in the Renewables Innovation and Renewables Impact categories.
+Gull and DB Breweries are finalists in the 2015 NZI Sustainable Business Network Awards in the Renewables Impact category and in the Renewables Innovation category.